-In the current metagame, Dragon Stompy has grown a lot of popularity, this is due to it having the tools to beat a lot of the current best decks with cards like Chalice of the Void, Blood Moon, and Trinisphere.
+In the current metagame, Moon Stompy has grown a lot of popularity, this is due to it having the tools to beat a lot of the current best decks with cards like Chalice of the Void, Blood Moon, and Trinisphere.
 After they lock their opponent out of the game, their plan is to present a threat that wins the game quickly, such as Goblin Rabblemaster and Chandra, Torch of Defiance.
 There are quite a few variants of this deck, such as Moggcatcher builds, however as far as the matchup goes for The EPIC Storm, they all have the same game plan in mind.

 This is an incredibly volatile matchup, we want to go off quickly before our opponent can lock us out of the game with a Chalice of the Void or Trinisphere.
 Sometimes a Blood Moon can even lock us out of the game if our opponent plays it on turn one.
 This all being said I believe this matchup is still slightly in our favor.
 Empty the Warrens is really good here, you just have to watch out for potential copies of Fiery Confluence or Ensnaring Bridge your opponent might be playing.
 The matchup gets better post board when we bring in our answers to hate pieces.
-This is where the matchup is better than a deck like Eldrazi, as they don't have ways to attack our hand like Thought-Knot Seer.
-It is also worth noting that sometimes Dragon Stompy loses to its own inconsistency, and going all in on Blood Moon can sometimes be a liability for them, it all depends on the context of what is in our hand.
+This is where the matchup is better than a deck like Eldrazi, as they don’t have ways to attack our hand like Thought-Knot Seer.
+It is also worth noting that sometimes Moon Stompy loses to its own inconsistency, and going all in on Blood Moon can sometimes be a liability for them, it all depends on the context of what is in our hand.

 In this scenario, our opponent was able to play copies of Chalice of the Void (On one.) and Trinisphere very early.
 As the turns went on they have played threats such as Chandra, Torch of Defiance, and Pia and Kiran Nalaar.
 In our last two turns, we were able to destroy our opponent’s Chalice of the Void with Abrupt Decay and we just bounced their Trinisphere back to their hand on their last end step with Chain of Vapor.
 We can play our spells again!
 The only problem here though is that we are very dead if we pass the turn.
 At six life, neither Empty the Warrens or Ad Nauseam are good options, we have to think of another way to win the game this turn.